MdJawad/juvo/context.md

 - **Core Logic:** The `useInterview` hook (`app/hooks/useInterview.ts`) manages the conversational state, user input, and data extraction.
 - **AI Prompting:** The primary system prompt is located in `lib/constants.ts` (`AI_SYSTEM_PROMPT`).

+### Architecture Goal: Multi-Backend AI Support

+To ensure flexibility, avoid vendor lock-in, and manage API rate limits, the application will be refactored to support multiple AI backends.
+The system will be designed to easily switch between different providers based on environment configuration.

+**Supported Backends:**

+- **Google Gemini:** The default cloud-based provider.
+- **OpenAI-Compatible:** Any backend that adheres to the OpenAI API spec, such as a locally running Ollama instance.

 ## Product Development Roadmap

 The application's development is guided by a clear, phased approach.
 The immediate goal is to establish a solid foundation with two core user workflows, which will then be extended to achieve the long-term vision of AI-powered resume tailoring.